 Eat clean, whole foods that are full of nutrients.
 She personally doesn’t measure out portions precisely but instead focuses on overall healthy eating.

 When traveling, stay hydrated and be sure to bring healthy snack options with you.

 Have your Say about this Emily Abbott CrossFit

-Do you have any questions or comments about this popular female CrossFit athlete?
+Do you have any questions or comments about this popular female CrossFit athlete that received a competition ban from CrossFit inc (Natalie Newhart is another high-profile female athlete that was in the news for this same thing)?
 Please leave a comment below and we’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other CrossFit enthusiasts, like yourself find this useful resource.

 - Best Battle Rope for Home Gyms: Top 6 Picks - March 18, 2020

 - Margaux Alvarez, CrossFit Athlete: Stats, Bio, Training Tips, Diet - March 9, 2020